dipaish/OS22/docs/dockerimages.md

 Another key concept is the idea of _official images_ and _user images_.
 (Both of which can be base images or child images.)

+**Official images**
+- Images that are verified by Docker.
-- **Official images** are Docker sanctioned images.
-Docker, Inc. sponsors a dedicated team that is responsible for reviewing and publishing all Official Repositories content.
-This team works in collaboration with upstream software maintainers, security experts, and the broader Docker community.
-These are not prefixed by an organization or user name.
-In the list of images above, the `python`, `node`, `alpine` and `nginx` images are official (base) images.
+- A dedicated team is responsible for reviewing and publishing all Official Repositories content.
+- ***Examples:*** `python`, `node`, `alpine` and `nginx` images are official (base) images.
 To find out more about them, check out the [Official Images Documentation](https://docs.docker.com/docker-hub/official_repos/).

+**User images**
-- **User images** are images created and shared by users like you.
-They build on base images and add additional functionality.
-Typically these are formatted as `user/image-name`.
+- Images created and shared by users like you and me.
+- They build on base images and add additional functionality.
+- Typically these are formatted as `user/image-name`.
 The `user` value in the image name is your Dockerhub user or organization name.

-### 2.3 Create your first image
+## 2.1 Create your first image

 >**Note:** The code for this section is in this repository in the [flask-app](https://github.com/docker/labs/tree/master/beginner/flask-app) directory.